LA County Walks Back 'Home Til August' With Easing of Restrictions

 Some manufacturing, car dealerships and some retail establishments saw partial reopens Wednesday, as did beaches — but only for recreation.

-LOS ANGELES (CN) — Los Angeles County officials on Wednesday walked back a comment by their public health director who said Angelenos would like see another three months at home to slow the spread of the novel coronavirus
+LOS ANGELES (CN) — Los Angeles County officials on Wednesday walked back a comment by their public health director who said Angelenos would like to see another three months at home to slow the spread of the novel coronavirus.

 Public health officials now say the next phase of the health order will see more businesses reopen but also has no end date.